 Application Architectures.

 Dragon1 supports you in creating such an EA repository.
 You have the freedom to administer anything you want.
-But you also choose to work with a schema that forces you to work with a certain type of elements and components.
+However, you also choose to work with a schema that forces you to work with a certain type of elements and components.

 Concepts and Principles